McGwire on Hall of Fame ballot for sixth time

 More was still to come.

 “I don’t know if people believe this stuff,” McGwire said.
-“But I think that when the stars are aligned right, things happen.”
+“But I think when that when the stars are aligned right, things happen.”

 In 1997, McGwire had 34 home runs on July 31 when he was traded to the Cardinals for Eric Ludwick, T.J.
 Mathews and Blake Stein.
 Then, in the season’s final two months, McGwire hit 24 more home runs – making a run at Roger Maris’ single-season mark of 61 before falling just three short.